slee221/my-first-project/README.md

 # About my first project on GitHub.
-The aim of this project is to write a simple Python code.
+The aim of this project is to create a simple Python program on GitHub.